Has Trump Met the Burden of Proof for Ripping Up an Arms Deal With Russia?

 Over all that time, the Americans’ proof of the violation has been secret.
 Nothing has been published about the weapon or its capabilities.
 The Obama Administration opted to work behind the scenes to persuade the Kremlin to stand down the program through diplomatic talks.

-Underwhelmed by that tactic, the Trump Administration went a little further by publicly revealed the name of the missile as the 9M729 in December 2017.
+Underwhelmed by that tactic, the Trump Administration went a little further by publicly revealing the name of the missile as the 9M729 in December 2017.
 The disclosure later prompted Russia to admit for the first time that it did, indeed, possess a new type of ground-launched missile, according to NATO Secretary General Jens Stoltenberg.
 (The weapon was derisively nicknamed the SSC-8 “Screwdriver” by NATO analysts because “Russia used it to screw us,” officials say.)

 The U.S. has routinely briefed NATO allies on the intelligence about the missile, but there are limits on how much information can be shared.
 There are tell-tale signs that some U.S. allies remain unconvinced by the evidence.